juan-ivan-NV/Blockchain_Dev_Nanodegree/ETH_fundamentals_and_dev_tools/README.md

 <a href="https://web3js.readthedocs.io/en/v1.7.5/">web3.js:</a> A collection of libraries that allow you to interact with a local or remote Ethereum node.

-<a href="https://infura.io/">INFURA:</a> Gives you access to the Ethereum network without running your own local node.
+<a href="https://infura.io/">INFURA:</a> It allows you to connect to the Ethereum blockchain without running a full node.
+It's a lightweight alternative to downloading the entire blockchain to your local device.
+It makes the connection that allows you to use the functionality provided by web3.

 <a href="https://trufflesuite.com/ganache/">ganache:</a> Application for launching local Ethereum blockchain instances.